Our creative writing classes will be offered online this summer.

 Our faculty are experienced instructors of creative writing as well as published authors.
-For summer 2020, our faculty are:
+For summer 2021, our faculty will include (more to be added)

 Belinda Kremer is a poet who has since 2005 served as the poetry editor of Confrontation: The Literary Magazine, which has published continuously since its inception in 1968.
 Her work has been published in literary magazines such as Calyx and FENCE, and in her full-length book DECOHERENCE: Poems.

 Mike Larkin, MFA, The Craft of Short Fiction

 Michael Larkin's fiction and essays are forthcoming or have appeared in Harvard Review, The Missouri Review, Arroyo Literary Review, and Writing on the Edge, among others.
 His work has also been nominated for Pushcart Prizes and featured as "Notable" in The Best American Nonrequired Reading series.

 John Levine, MFA, The Craft of Dramatic Writing